kanaverse/kana/paper.md

 - No dependency on a backend server, which greatly simplifies application deployment and maintenance for developers.
   For example, we do not need any monitoring, scaling, hardening, or other DevOps processes typically associated with a backend architecture.
 - No latency from transfer of data and results to/from the server, which yields a more responsive user experience.
-  In particular, the user does not need to upload large data files (up to 1 GB, depending on the number of cells and sequencing depth), which would otherwise incur a significant delay.
+  In particular, uploads of large data files (up to 1 GB, depending on the number of cells and sequencing depth) would cause a significant delay.
-  Similarly, the app can show results near-instantaneously rather than blocking on multiple network requests of 1-5 MB each.
 - No issues with data ownership, enabling users to process sensitive datasets from the privacy of their own machine.
-  Users are not forced to trust the application maintainers to correctly handle and secure their datasets.
+  Users are not forced to trust the application maintainers to correctly handle and secure their datasets on the latter's server.
-  This is potentially useful in situations involving commercial secrets or patient data.
 - Effectively free compute, as each client brings its own computing power to the application.
   No funding is required for a centralized backend, allowing us to pass on those savings to our users, i.e., kana can be used by anyone for free.